 Technical Stack Consideration For Corporations

 Default choices are available for small and simple projects like blogs, photographers’ portfolio sites, or business card brochures.
-Larger organizations tend to comply with in-house applications or additional business requirements influencing the selection of a programming language or a framework.
+However, larger organizations tend to have more complex needs and require in-house applications or additional custom business solutions influencing the selection of a programming language or framework.

 Example: A Microsoft Partner

 Microsoft offers strategic partnerships to larger companies using Windows extensively at work.
 The technical giant is the founding company of C# (listed in the top 10 above) and the SQL Server database suite.

 Organizations handling data access, login, desktop-based ERPs or CRMs likely take advantage of other tools and services by Microsoft.
 Extending these commonly requires C# or VB.NET, both languages appearing in the TIOBE list.

 As a result, building a new web application often requires integrations with single sign-on, an active directory at the office, or other technical solutions for data and user management.
 In case the company employs software developers proficient in C# already, building a web solution in ASP.NET MVC is often the preferred choice for ongoing maintenance reasons.

 ASP.NET works well in a Windows environment while some web technologies are better adjusted for Linux servers.